JonathanKSullivan/JonathanKSullivan.github.io/index.md

 computer engineering availible, I entered the university of North Texas.
 Here I majored in math and was pursuing a minor in Computer Engineering, Physics, Biology and Chemistry.
-Funny Story, my parent's who paid my tutition, told me a semster before I took my last group of Physics, Biology and Chemistry, that If I had the credit to graduate and didnt they didnt know how I was going to pay for it.
+Funny Story, my parent's who paid my tutition, told me a semster before I took my last semester of Physics, Biology and Chemistryc ourses, that If I had the credit to graduate and didnt they I would have to pay for it.
 So I ended up graduating with a major in math and a minor in computer science.